tlswg/draft-ietf-tls-esni/draft-ietf-tls-esni.md

 ## Configuration Extensions {#config-extensions}

 ECH configuration extensions are used to provide room for additional functionality as needed.
-See {{config-extensions-guidance}} for guidance on which types of extensions are appropriate for this structure.

-The format is as defined in {{ech-configuration}} and mirrors
+The format is as defined in
-{{Section 4.2 of RFC8446}}.
+{{ech-configuration}} and mirrors {{Section 4.2 of RFC8446}}.
 However, ECH configuration extension types are maintained by IANA as described in {{config-extensions-iana}}.
-ECH configuration extensions follow the same interpretation rules as TLS
-extensions: extensions MAY appear in any order, but there MUST NOT be more than one extension of the same type in the extensions block.
+ECH configuration extensions follow the same interpretation rules as TLS extensions: extensions MAY appear in any order, but there MUST NOT be more than one extension of the same type in the extensions block.
 Unlike TLS extensions, an extension can be tagged as mandatory by using an extension type codepoint with the high order bit set to 1.

 Clients MUST parse the extension list and check for unsupported mandatory extensions.
 If an unsupported mandatory extension is present, clients MUST